yxie27/yxie27.github.io/_posts/2020-5-18-First Blog Post.md

 2. What do you see as the major duties and/or knowledge areas?

+Knowledge areas: computer science, mathematics/statistics, and specific domain knowledge.
+Major duties: focusing on solving specific problems, in contrast with the type of deep understanding that is typical in academic statistics.

 3. What differences/similarities do you see between data scientists and statisticians?

 Differences: The fields differ in modeling processes, the size of data consumed, the types of problems studied, the academic background of the people in the field, and the terminology used.